vanilladucky/ModelExploration/README.md

 Contributions are very much welcomed from everyone!

-Just make sure to fork this repo, make changes and push.
+Just make sure to fork this repo, make changes and open a pull request.

 Or you are always welcome to contact me via email!